+Our coaches hold the NSCA Certified Strength and Conditioning Specialist (CSCS) credential and have programmed muscle-building blocks for thousands of lifters inside Nishaana — from raw beginners in their first week to intermediates breaking through long plateaus.
 Building muscle comes down to three things done consistently: train each muscle with enough hard, progressively heavier sets; eat enough protein in a slight calorie surplus; and recover.
-This guide covers exactly how to do each — and links to deeper articles on every part.
+This guide covers exactly how to do each — every claim is cited, and you can log the whole plan free in the Nishaana workout tracker.

 How to train for growth

-Build your sessions around compound lifts — squats, deadlifts, presses, rows, pull-ups — because they load the most muscle and let you move the most weight, then add isolation work to bring up lagging areas.
-Not sure how to estimate your training loads?
-The 1RM calculator turns any set into a percentage table you can program from, and the program library gives you ready-made structures like Push/Pull/Legs and Upper/Lower.
+Anchor each session with compound lifts — the squat, deadlift, bench press, rows and pull-ups — because they load the most muscle and let you move the most weight, then add isolation work like the lateral raise to bring up lagging areas.
+Splitting weekly volume across two to three sessions per muscle also raises quality — Schoenfeld's frequency meta-analysis found twice-weekly training beats once-weekly on a volume-matched basis.
+[5] Not sure how to estimate your loads?
+The 1RM calculator turns any set into a percentage table, and the program library gives ready-made structures like Push/Pull/Legs and Upper/Lower.

 How to eat for growth

-Beginners and those returning after a layoff can build muscle at maintenance or even a slight deficit, but for most lifters past that stage, a small, controlled surplus is the fastest sustainable path.
+Beginners and those returning after a layoff can build muscle at maintenance or even a slight deficit, but for most lifters past that stage a small, controlled surplus is the fastest sustainable path.
+Of the supplements, only creatine monohydrate (3–5 g/day) is worth taking by default — the ISSN calls it the most effective legal supplement for lean mass and strength.
+[7] Log meals and macros in the nutrition tracker to keep protein and calories honest.

 Recovery & sleep